 I am puzzled by TESC 20140506A, perhaps because I am not familiar enough with the structure of the natural-science majors in Tacoma.
 In my other appointment, a professor of life sciences in Vienna, Austria, the topic of environmental biology is indeed one focus within the Faculty of Biology.
-(In its public outreach it is usually fused with its coustn Sustalnability Studies.)
-But in this Tacoma situation the nesting relationship is reversed -- the biology emphasis now is a subset of the environmental.
-I cannot quite get my mind around this reversal -- how biology could be a subset of environmental.
-I cannot quite get my mind around this reversal -- how biology could be a subset of environmental studies -- not when the biology option is being presented as part of a program whose "course work and independent study will allow students to develop the tools needed for scientific research, technical writing, and grant preparation" (I quote from the proposed text for page 88 of the catalog).
-The problem is that the outside world, if I am any sort of representative of it, sees nevironmental biology as a subset of blology, not a subset of environmental studies.
-I don't see how a prospective employer or institution could evaluate, for instance, the competence of a student who completed this "biology option" for continuing work in the biological aspects of climate change, or agricultural runoff, or paving the suburbs, or whatever.
-It is the rigorous biological aspects that will drive the student's usefulness in further work, and it is those very aspects that have been blurred by the structure of the new "option" until they are nearly impossible to evaluate.
-(For instance, will the student have had any course at all in biological measurement -- anything about how you average measurements of form, or compute their variation, or correlate two or three of them?I don't see a requirement in quantitative reasoning here, and in my experience students who have circumvented such a requirement are seriously handicapped.)
-I fear the l jfinke JOHN FINKE Trend South Addition 44th
+(In its public outreach it is usually fused with its cousin Sustainability Studies.)
+But in this Tacoma situation the nesting relationship is reversed - the biology emphasis now is a subset of the environmental.
+I cannot quite get my mind around this reversal - how biology could be a subset of environmental.
+I cannot quite get my mind around this reversal - how biology could be a subset of environmental.
+I cannot quite get my mind around this reversal - how biology could be a subset of environmental.
+I cannot quite get my mind around this reversal - how biology could be a subset of environmental studies - not when the biology option is being presented as part of a program whose "course work and independent study will allow students to develop the tools needed for scientific research, technical writing, and grant preparation" (I quote from the proposed text for page 88 of the catalog).
+The problem is that the outside world, if I am any sort of representative of it, sees environmental biology as a subset of biology, not a subset of environmental studies.
+I don't see how a prospective employer or institution could evaluate, for instance, the competence of a student who completed this "biology option" for continuing work in the biological aspects of dimate change, or agricultural runoff, or paving the suburbs, or whatever.
+It is the rigorous biological aspects that will drive the student's usefulness in further work, and it is those very aspects that have been biurred by the structure of the new "option" until they are nearly impossible to evaluate.
+(For instance, will the student have had any course at all in biological measurement - anything about how you average measurements of form, or compute their variation, or correlate jfinke JOHN FINKE 60 1-4 hor 19, 2014 9 (1709)